sparsha-2011/Leetcode/Graphs/Topological Sort/README.md

 ## 5️⃣ Problems That Use Topological Sort

 Below are the problems from your list that naturally fall under Topological Sort.
 ---
+🟨 find-the-town-judge.py

+Problem summary:
+Given n people labeled from 1 to n and a list of trust relationships [a, b] (person a trusts person b), find the town judge — the person who is trusted by everyone else but trusts nobody.
+Return the judge’s label or -1 if no judge exists.

+Topological Sort tells from the statement:

+“Person a trusts person b” → directed edge a → b

+“Judge trusts nobody” → out-degree = 0

+“Judge is trusted by everyone” → in-degree = n-1

+You can think of this as a dependency graph, where arrows point toward the judge

+Topological sort intuition: the judge is a sink node (node with zero outgoing edges) in the directed graph
+---

 ### 🟨 `course-schedule.py`